Plagiarism is a violation of Ivy Tech Community College’s policy on academic integrity.

 Plagiarism is “presenting within one’s own work the ideas, representations, or words of another person without customary and proper acknowledgement of that person’s authorship.”
 (Ivy Tech Community College, Student Handbook)

-You are not committing plagiarism when you write about your personal experiences or opinions or when you provide information that is considered “common knowledge.”
-A personal perspective is usually indicated by a textual reference: "In the authors' experience ..."
+Personal experiences: You are not committing plagiarism when you write about your personal experiences or opinions or when you provide information that is considered “common knowledge.”
+When writing about a personal experience you can use the phrase: "In the authors' experience ..."

 Common knowledge is information generally known to others; it is often found consistently described in several sources.
 For example, the statement “George Washington served as the first President of the United States” is common knowledge to Americans.